awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.Audit.md

 1. Apply the option group to a new or existing DB instance\.
 Choose one of the following:
    + If you are creating a new DB instance, apply the option group when you launch the instance\.
    + On an existing DB instance, apply the option group by modifying the instance and then attaching the new option group\.
-For more information, see [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### Modifying the SQL Server Audit Option<a name="Appendix.SQLServer.Options.Audit.Modifying"></a>